 CEE AI at a glance

 We work towards Explainable and Efficient AI technologies, hence the name CEE AI.
-Our research hub was initially formed by the Technical Universität Dresden and the Fraunhofer Gesellschaft in the City of Dresden – you may learn about the facts by downloading our PDF brochure.
+Our research hub was initially formed by the Dresdeb University of Technology and the Fraunhofer Society in Dresden.
+You can learn more by downloading our PDF brochure.

 TU Dresden